Does moisturising baby skin prevent eczema or food allergies?

 • any unwanted effects.

-We assessed the strengths and weaknesses of each study to determine how reliable the results might be.
-We then combined the results of all relevant studies and looked at overall effects.
+We assessed the strengths and weaknesses of each study to determine how reliable the results might be, and then combined the results of the relevant studies and looked at overall effects.

 What we found

-We found 33 studies involving 25,827 babies.
-These studies took place in Europe, Australia, Japan, and the USA, most often at children's hospitals.
-Skin care was compared against no skin care or care as usual (standard care).
-Treatment and follow-up times ranged from 24 hours to two years.
-Many studies (13) tested the use of moisturisers; others mainly tested the use of bathing and cleansing products and how often they were used.
+We found 33 studies, involving 25,827 babies, that assessed any type of skin intervention.
+The included studies took place in Europe, Australia, Japan, and the USA, most often at children's hospitals.
+Skin care was compared against no skin care or usual skin care for babies in that country.
+Treatment and follow-up times ranged from 24 hours to three years.
+Many studies (13) tested the use of moisturisers; the other studies mainly tested the use of bathing and cleansing products and how often they were used.

 What are the main results of our review?